tayden/aco-sync-nas-dirs/README.md

 ## Development

-The program is written in Rust and compiled for target `x86_64_unknown_linux_musl`.
-Binaries are statically linked for maximum portability.
+The program is written in Rust and releases are compiled for target `x86_64_unknown_linux_musl`.
+Released binaries are statically linked for maximum portability on Linux machines.
+For other operating systems, follow the source installation instructions in this README.